-Kidney care reports don't line up with care billed by physiciansApril 19th, 2012 in Other /
+Kidney care reports don't line up with care billed by physiciansApril 19, 2012 in Medicine & Health / Other

 Information on a mandatory Medicare form meant to help officials assess the quality of care provided to older kidney disease patients is poorly representative of the actual care billed by physicians, according to a study appearing in an upcoming issue of the Journal of the American Society Nephrology (JASN).
 The findings indicate that better accuracy and consistency are needed when clinicians complete this form.
 Otherwise, the widely used form will have limited value for public health surveillance and planning.

 Patients with progressive chronic kidney disease (CKD) could receive numerous benefits from seeing a kidney specialist as early as possiblefrom a better chance of getting a transplant to a lower risk of dying prematurely while on dialysis.
 Since 2005, clinicians who provide dialysis must submit information to Medicare describing when a patient was first seen by a kidney specialist before starting dialysis.

 But how accurate is the information that these providers submit to Medicare?
 To find out, Jane Paik Kim, PhD, Wolfgang Winkelmayer, MD ScD (Stanford University School of Medicine), and their colleagues compared this information with submitted billings from physician visits of older patients who had Medicare coverage before developing kidney failure.

 The study included 80,509 patients who were age 67 years or older, who initiated dialysis between July 2005 and December 2008, and who had at least two years of uninterrupted Medicare fee-for-service coverage as their primary payer.